 As painful as it may be, turn your phone off while you’re studying.
 It’s amazing how much you can get done when you don’t have a rectangle of infinite knowledge buzzing away on your desk.

-If you’re using a computer to study, StayFocusd is a chrome extension that limits the total amount of time you can spend on time-wasting sites (which you pick yourself - I have Facebook, Youtube, and Buzzfeed blocked after 45 minutes).
+If you’re using a computer to study, StayFocusd is a chrome extension that limits the total amount of time you can spend on time-wasting sites (which you pick yourself—I have Facebook, Youtube, and Reddit blocked after 45 minutes).

 It’s also easier to concentrate if you schedule in breaks.
-Since I’m an Arts student, I usually space these out by number of pages read or words written, but you could also just take a break every half hour.
+Since I was an Arts student, I usually spaced these out by number of pages read or words written, but you could also just take a break every half hour.
 EyeCare reminds you to look away from your screen, move around, and/or have a snack at regular intervals.

 You are not the same kind of learner as me, or your best friend, or that guy who sits next to you in PSYC 101 who shows up to class in pyjamas.

 If you find that writing your notes by hand helps you remember things better, don’t feel pressured to use a laptop in class.
-If you feel silly starting a term paper weeks in advance, don’t worry about it - some people can write ten pages in one evening, others only a page a day.
+If you feel silly starting a term paper weeks in advance, don’t worry about it—some people can write 10 pages in an evening, others only a page a day.
 Don’t study with your friends if you find them distracting.
 If you need more time to read or write or make notes, give yourself more time.